Shwabbaa/cryptopack-docs/docs/source/features/items.rst

 Greatsword
 """"""""""""""
-Greatswords have more attack damage and lower attack speeds than axes.
-They also have significantly increased reach.
-Having an item in your offhand will also lower the attack speed of the weapon.
+This weapon was so OP it had to be nerfed 3 times.
+This final edition of the greatsword sees it doing significantly less damage at higher attack speeds.

-* Netherite Greatsword: 17.5 Damage, 0.55 Attack Speed, + 1 Reach
+* Netherite Greatsword: 12 Damage, 0.75 Attack Speed, + 1 Reach

-* Diamond Greatsword: 16.5 Damage, 0.5 Attack Speed, + 1 Reach
+* Diamond Greatsword: 11 Damage, 0.75 Attack Speed, + 1 Reach

-* Iron Greatsword: 15.5 Damage, 0.45 Attack Speed, + 1 Reach
+* Iron Greatsword: 11 Damage, 0.65 Attack Speed, + 1 Reach

-* Stone Greatsword: 14.5 Damage, 0.375 Attack Speed, + 1 Reach
+* Stone Greatsword: 11 Damage, 0.55 Attack Speed, + 1 Reach

-* Wooden/Golden Greatsword: 13.5 Damage, 0.3 Attack Speed, + 1 Reach
+* Wooden/Golden Greatsword: 9 Damage, 0.55 Attack Speed, + 1 Reach

 Hammer
 """"""""""""""
 Hammers have slightly lower attack speeds than axes.
+They are now similar to greatswords, but have less reach and a faster attack speed.

 Getting a critical hit with this weapon will give the enemy slowness.